pi0/config-dir/README.md

 ### Nesting

-As the number of configuration options increases, managing them all in a single configuration will be impossible.
+As the size of the configuration increases, managing them all in a single configuration will be harder.
 Tools can optionally support `.config/[name]/` to allow nesting.

+In the case of mono repo when users need to specify multiple files of the same config, the config files can be nested into `/<path>/.config` directory and based on the tool requirements either merged with mono repo's `/.config` or not.

 ### Conventions